|Posted on 16 May, 2020 at 9:55|

 OISÍN MURPHY seems to have been around a long time but then he was so young when he shot to prominence.
 He handled that meteoric rise remarkably well, showing a maturity way beyond his years and being extremely comfortable dealing with media interest.

-The Killarney native has coped just as well with the setbacks that inevitably come in racing too.
-He possesses a keen understanding ...Read Full Post »
+The Killarney native has coped just as well with the setbacks that i...Read Full Post »

 IRISH Grand National-winning jockey Robbie Power says that the updated Non-Trier Rule means that jockeys will be riding for punters and stewards rather than horses and their connections, and admits that riders will have to be harder than they would like and risk the futures of young horses, to avoid falling foul of the regulation.